In this Gardener's HQ guide, we'll explore cultivating Gazania plants in your garden, indoor spaces, and other settings.

 Members of the Gazania genus are usually grown as half hardy annuals in the garden though in reality they are perennials.

-When in bloom Gazania are reminiscent of daisies and flowers may be pink, red, yellow or orange; some Gazania species have very attractive striped petals.
+When in bloom the plants are reminiscent of large daisies with flowers of pink, red, yellow and brown or orange; many species have very attractive striped petals.

 Gazania by Daryl_mitchell.

 Members of this genus have trailing roots and can make very interesting specimens for hanging baskets.

 They also make for an attractive ground covering plant.
 Members of the genus seem to be fairly drought tolerant and can thrive in poor soils, but must have lots of sun.

 A commonly grown member of this genus in the garden is Gazania rigens, the Treasure Flower.